-- Patients must be referred by a medical provider, hospital, emergency department or clinic.
+- Patients must be referred by a medical provider, hospital, emergency department or clinic

-The mental health team is comprised of:
+The Medical Respite care team is comprised of:

 Other affiliations include:

-- St. Francis Hospital
+- Northwest Hospital

-- Virginia Mason Medical Center
+- Virginia Mason Medical center

 - Swedish Medical Center